MyraReeves/Owl_Quiz/README.md

 #### 📓 Lab 4 - Pair Programming Submission Notes:

 I worked with Immanuel Shin.
-Since I had not yet finished Lab 3 at the time of this lab, the instructor gave permission for my code being worked on to be my Lab 3 assignment instead of the new coding challenges above.
+Since I had not yet finished Lab 3 at the time of this lab, the instructor gave permission for my code being worked on to be my Lab 3 assignment.

 I was Navigator (I said what to write while he was the one writing it) on my Lab 3 assignment: https://github.com/Myra-Sea/AboutMeLinks to an external site.
 I was Driver (I wrote the code that he told me to write) on his Lab 4 assignment:  https://github.com/Myra-Sea/PairProgrammingLinks to an external site.